 During an interview with The Wall Street Journal earlier this month, Dr. Krishna noted that a common reason projects using IBM Watson AI often unravel is that companies are unprepared for the amount of time and money they must spend just collecting and preparing data.
 Those unglamorous yet crucial tasks, he said, make up approximately 80 percent of an entire project.

 Breaking the Watson Quote from IBM’s Overall AI Projects

 Watson has been a failed product for IBM.
-It is AI directed at health care which is still essentially non-functional after billions and over a decade of investment.
+It is AI directed at health care, which is still essentially non-functional after billions and over a decade of investment.
 However, this article is not about Watson (we have quotes about the problems with IBM Watson in the references).
 This quotation is about AI writ large.
-But it is curious that with Watson, IBM apparently ran into its own data problems as the following quote describes.
+But it is curious that with Watson, IBM ran into its data problems as the following quote describes.